erinz2020/Covid19Tracker/README.md

 ![Babel](https://img.shields.io/badge/Babel-F9DC3e?style=for-the-badge&logo=babel&logoColor=black)

-We were tasked with redesigning, from scratch, the products page for an eCommerce company.
-As a group we created an overview component, related product component, questions and answers component and a reviews and ratings component.
+Real-time COVID-19 data updates for every country in the world, tracking cases, deaths, recoveries.
 React allowed us to implement the requirements quickly and to keep the code maintainable.
 We were able to use React hooks and context to allow all the components to interface and share the same data.

 ![Covid19-Tracker](https://github.com/erinz2020/pictures/blob/main/1.png)

 ## Product Overview
-Provides a comprehensive look of the selected product.
-Displays a main image along with its accompanied selectable images to provide other views of the product.
-Details of the product include the review rating, category, name, price and the available styles.
-Selecting the styles will show variants along with with the images, sizes, and product availability.
+Provides a comprehensive look of covid-19 cases all over the workd.
+Displays a main map along with its accompanied infoBox that will show the distribution of the pandemic on the world map.
+Clicking on the infoBox will show variants along with with the images, sizes, and product availability.
+By changing countries, the specific cases of this country will show on infoBox and map.

 ## Map component